The Welsh radio museum

 Gwefr Heb Wifrau - Wireless in Wales, a charitable trust, is a small radio museum with a difference.
 With its emphasis on the history of broadcasting in Wales, the influence of broadcasting on our national identity and the contribution of the Welsh to the development of wireless technology it is unique.
 We have an interesting collection of old radio equipment and books, as well as educational and informative displays.
 The Museum is based around the collection of the late David Evan Jones and was opened just a few weeks after his death in 2008.

 We were officially re-accredited by the Museums, Archives and Libraries Division of the Welsh Government in May 2018.

-The museum is open on Mondays, 11.00 - 15.00, with the exception of bank holidays.
+The museum is open on Mondays, 11.00 - 15.00 and the first Saturday of every month, 11:00 -1500.
 Group and private visits are welcome at any other time, by appointment, throughout the year.

 Wireless in Wales provides a safe and secure environment for volunteers and visitors, including wheelchair access throughout the building, a hearing loop and exhibits for safe handling.
 Our staff are trained and experienced in looking after visitors with disabilities.